JuRuiz031/swe1/README.md

 11/14/2024: Added some of the Dev Team Profile, updated the look a bit

 11/15/2024: Removed JS/script.js and Progress.html file, finished the skeleton look (needs more polish for the final design before end of semester)

+12/3/2024: Edited Layout further, changed text a bit to make it look better, added more references, expanded on sections of site